cisco-open/fsoc/README.md

 NOTE: The login command will pop up a browser to perform the log in and then continue executing the command.
 Subsequent invocations of fsoc will use cached credentials.

-Use `fsoc help config set` to see examples of different authentication methods and the [`fsoc` config page](https://developer.cisco.com/docs/fso/#!install-and-configure-fsoc/configure-access) in the platform docs for more details on how to configure profiles for the different authentication types that `fsoc` supports in addition to OAuth (e.g., service principal, agent principal, local).
+Use the `fsoc help config set` command to see examples of the different authentication methods that `fsoc` supports in addition to OAuth (e.g., service principal, agent principal, local).
+You can find additional details in the `fsoc` [config page](https://developer.cisco.com/docs/fso/#!install-and-configure-fsoc/configure-access) in the platform docs.

 ## Assistance and Suggestions